seqan/seqan/manual/source/Tutorial/StringSets.rst

    Position 0: CGCG
    Id       0: TATA

-With the function :dox:`StringSet#positionToId positionToId` we can show that, in this case, the position and the id of a string are different.
+With the function :dox:`StringSet#positionToId` we can show that, in this case, the position and the id of a string are different.

 .. code-block:: cpp